 It's fine to wear items of clothing that are patterned, provided the only colours in the pattern are black and/or blue.
 Different shades of blue are fine (but see the note below on "What is blue?").
 Patterns that include other colours, including white, are not OK.
 You can wear accessories such as brooches, ties, scarves, necklaces etc. if you want to, provided they are only black and/or blue.
 Many necklaces have significant amounts of gold or silver in them, which isn't permitted.
 Accessories are optional.

 The dress code doesn't include colours other than blue and black, so items of clothing that have white trim, silver buckles, visible gold zips, mirrored panels or other non-blue-or-black items aren't OK.
 Please see the note on "What is blue?" below - this is really important.
 If in doubt, bring what you're planning to wear to a weekly session and get Toni or Tim to check it out - they'll give you specific guidance on anything that is borderline.

 In terms of style, we don't have any exact rules, but we do have some general guidelines.
 We like the choir to look as professional as possible, whilst matching our look to the style of event we're doing.
-Err on the side of smart rather than casual.
 Think about how your outfit will look alongside everyone else in the choir, not just in isolation.

 What is blue?